eyeri91/kimchi-store-page/README.md

-# restaurant-page project
+# Kimchi store page

 Click to see [[Live view](https://eyeri91.github.io/restaurant-page/)]

-# My Kimchi is Better Than Yours

-This project is from [the Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page).
+This project is from [the Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page)

 ## Learning goals